marciogranzotto/celesc-node-red-HA/README.md

 (baseRate+flagRate)/((100-(pis+confins+icms))/100)
 ```
 let's break that up:
-- `baseRate` is a fixed value for your home that only changes in Augost.
+- `baseRate` is a fixed value for your home that only changes in August.
 Mine is `R$0.46978`.
 You can check yours [HERE](https://www.celesc.com.br/tarifas-de-energia#tarifas-vigentes)
 - `flagRate` is the rate of the current Flag.
 That changes every month.
 You can read more [HERE](http://www.aneel.gov.br/bandeiras-tarifarias)
 - `pis` and `confins` are tributes that change every month
 - `icms` is 12% for the first 150kWh and 25% for any consumption after that